christopher-tiangco/unfuddle-to-github/README.md

 ## Limitations
 - Not ALL the data about the Unfuddle ticket are copied over.
 Examples of data NOT copied over are: Ticket author name, Comment author name, associated commits, etc. See **Additional Notes** above for listing of what are copied over
 - If the "starting Unfuddle ticket number" `unfuddleTicketNumberStart` already exists in the GitHub project, running the script will throw an error.
 Use a "starting Unfuddle ticket number" that doesn't exist in the GitHub project.
+- If unable to fetch the ticket from Unfuddle due to 404, a "placeholder" GitHub issue will be created instead - ticket may not exist in Unfuddle if it was deleted in the past
-- If an error occurs (e.g. unable to fetch from Unfuddle), the whole process stops.
+- However, if any other errors occur, the whole process stops.
 This is to prevent a mismatch between the Unfuddle Ticket Numbers and GitHub issue numbers.